CalumRaine/Grain/README.md

 Field delimiters define the basic segment into which a file should be parsed.
 For example, files are usually parsed line-by-line, so the newline `\n` character is the delimiter in this example.

-The example below would create a `file` segment variable called `myFile`, open "example.txt" and loading would occur up to full-stop `.` characters - effectively parsing the file sentence-by-sentence.
+The example below would create a `file` segment variable called `myFile`, open "example.txt" and loading would occur up to full-stop `.` characters, which effectively parses the file sentence-by-sentence.

 ```
 file myFile("example.txt", ".")
 ```

 The delimiter is optional.
 If no delimiter is provided (`file newFile("example.txt")`), a newline delimiter is used by default.
 If an empty delimiter is provided (`file another("example.txt", "")`) then the file would be parsed character-by-character.

+Redefining a file segment with the same name is allowed.
+The new filename and delimiter will be updated and used from thereon.
+Providing the same filename in the redefinition is the equivalent of reopening the file and rescanning from the beginning.

 #### Field Segments